# #

 Dr. Carla Joins GVIN Leadership

-May 2019: New Thought Colorado is happy to announce that Rev. Dr. Carla Ryan was recently elected as chair of the Grand Valley Interfaith Network (GVIN) for the 2019/2020 term.
-She follows in the footsteps of Sherry Cole who has held this position for several years.
-Other officers are: Kellene Mortensen, Secretary; Joan Brighton, Treasurer.
+May 2019/2020/2021: Interfaith Education Services llc (formerly New Thought Colorado) is happy to announce that Rev. Dr. Carla Ryan was recently RE-elected as chair of the Grand Valley Interfaith Network (GVIN) for the 2020/2021 term.
+Other officers are: Dave Edwards, Vice President; Kellene Mortensen, Secretary; Joan Brighton, Treasurer.

-Dr. Carla is an ordained minister of Religious Science (New Thought) and is also credentialed as an interfaith minister.
-She believes her interest in many faiths and her experience as a church minister will continue to provide GVIN with a welcoming atmosphere for its growing membership.
+Dr. Carla is credentialed as an Interfaith Minister, as well as being an ordained minister of Religious Science (New Thought).
+She believes her interest in many faiths and her experience as a church minister (of two separate congregations) will continue to provide GVIN with a welcoming atmosphere for its growing membership.

 GVIN will continue its annual projects, such as two food drives for a variety of local groups (spring and fall), Interfaith Awareness Week in early August, and its well-attended “ThanksGVIN” celebration in November.
 GVIN will also be participating in upcoming local events to highlight its primary purpose of encouraging positive communication, collaboration, and cooperation between the faith communities of the Grand Valley.